Golf Travel Guide To Central Michigan

 Saturday Morning/Afternoon: Now that you've warmed up, tackle the championship style links of Bucks Run Golf Club.
-The majestic scenery will have you thinking your in Northern Michigan, while being smack down in the center of the state.
+The majestic scenery will have you thinking you're in northern Michigan, while being smack down in the center of the state.
 After your first round at Bucks Run, you can stay right on the course and grab lunch at the Quarry Grill.
 They offer amazing burgers, sandwiches, and salads to refuel you after a long morning of golf.
-Then you're ready to tackle the back nine that afternoon as you officially complete one of top ranked courses in the state.
+Then you're ready to tackle the back nine that afternoon as you officially complete one of the top ranked courses in the state!

 Saturday Evening: Head back to the hotel to shower and change as you prepare for another fun filled evening.
 For this evening's dining, try one of Mt.
 Pleasant's newest restaurants, Summit Smokehouse.
 This BBQ joint has phenomenal smoked meats, delicious craft brews, and amazing desserts like the chocolate avalanche cake!
 After dinner experience the Mt.
 Pleasant nightlife like testing your luck at the Soaring Eagle Casino or visit one of the famous Mt.
 Pleasant landmarks like The Bird or Rubbles Bar.

 Sunday Morning: Close out your amazing golf weekend at the famous PohlCat that has been carefully designed by former PGA touring pro Dan Pohl.
 This course will test your skill as each hole is very unique and begs you to come back to play again!